 Distance to SeaWorld San Diego: 2.9 miles

-Why go: While this 73 room hotel is in a self-described “industrial pocket,” the hotel is located on the Pacific Coast Highway and adjacent to the city’s primary freeway, the I-5.
+Why go: While this 73 room hotel is in a self-described “industrial pocket,” Old Town Inn San Diego is located on Pacific Coast Highway and adjacent to the city’s primary freeway, the I-5.
 It’s just a 10-minute drive to the San Diego International Airport and to SeaWorld San Diego.
-It is also a 10-minute walk to Old Town State Park, a top San Diego tourist attraction, and the Transit Station there (where one can catch the Trolley to downtown san Diego and even to the U.S.- Mexico border).
+It is also a 10-minute walk to Old Town State Park, a top San Diego tourist attraction, and the Transit Station there (where one can catch the Trolley to downtown San Diego and even to the U.S.- Mexico border).

-We also appreciate that it’s been family-owned and operated for three generations.
+We also appreciate that it’s been family-owned and operated for three generations, dating back to 1945.
 It’s one of our city’s best-reviewed budget hotels and suits families looking for hotels near SeaWorld San Diego who prioritize a location near public transportation.

 - Free breakfast